 Stopping or reducing alcohol has big benefits:

-By drinking less, keeping good brushing and flossing habits, and visiting your dentist regularly, you can protect your smile and your overall health.
+By drinking less, keeping good brushing and flossing habits, and visiting your dentist regularly, you can protect your smile and overall health.

 Don’t wait until pain starts.
 Take care of your teeth today so you can enjoy a healthy, confident smile for many years to come.